Relay To Control Lamps Wiring:

 Components used to make the Relay To Control Lamps Wiring:

-DP MCB In Two Pole MCB, switching & protection is affected in phases and the neutral.
-A Double Pole or DP Switch is a Switch that Controls two Circuits at the same time.
+DP MCB In 2 Pole MCB, switching & protection is affected in phases and the neutral.
+A Double Pole or DP Switch is a Switch that Controls 2 Circuits at the same time.
 In terms of Residential Switching, this Normally means it Switches the live and Neutral at the same time.
-In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control two Different Electrical Circuits at the same time, which allows the Appliances to Isolate in a safe and reliable manner.
-Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches.
+In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control 2 Different Electrical Circuits at the same time, which allows the Appliances to Isolate safely and reliably.
+Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches and Electrical components.

 02. RCCB:

-The Residual Current Circuit breaker RCCB is the Safest device to detect and Trip against Electrical Leakage current, thus Ensuring Protection against Electric shock Caused by indirect contact.
-Circuit breakers are automatically Operated Electrical Switches that Protect Electrical Circuits from Short-Circuiting or Overloading.
+The Residual Current Circuit breaker RCCB is the Safest device to detect and Trip against Electrical Leakage current.
+This ensures protection against Electric shock Caused by indirect contact.
+Circuit breakers (CB) are automatically Operated Electrical Switches that Protect Electrical Circuits from Short-Circuiting or Overloading systems.
 It Protects against many major accidents.
 RCCB Circuit Breaker is an Electrical Wiring device whose function is to disconnect the current in the circuit.

 04. Light: